 Why People Don’t Love the Linxup ELD

-There is a feeling that Linxup released an ELD just to be in the market.
+There is a feeling that Linxup released an ELD to be in the market.

 Therefore, this is a source of frustration for fleet managers who want to get the best bang for their buck.

 Stoneridge ELD Devices

-When you are looking to keep cost low but get good performance, there are many options in the market but frankly, some options just seem to work for a small niche of the market.
-In the world of trucking, this can be problematic because, of course, not all trucks are created equal.
-That said, when you have an option like the Stoneridge ELD, you can peace of mind
+However, frankly, some options seem to work for a small niche of the market.
+But in the world of trucking, this can be problematic because, of course, not all trucks are created equal.
+With that said, when you have an option like the Stoneridge ELD, you can peace of mind

 Stoneridge also seeks to give you more for your price in terms of accessibility.
-It is extremely easy to pair your device, and unlike other services, you are allowed an unlimited amount of drivers.
+It is easier to pair your device.
+And, unlike other services, you are allowed an unlimited amount of drivers.

 What People Love About the Stoneridge ELD

-The bang for your buck factor is one of the great selling points of the Stoneridge system.
+The bang for your buck factor is, however, one of the high selling points of the Stoneridge system.